Scottish Place Names

 Everglen, Glen Ive, Glen Lily, Oakglen and Sunset Glen also have a mild "Scottish ring" to them, but have not yet been established as Scottish in origin.
 These are probably made-up names, the word 'glen' (from the Gaelic gleann) having become a descriptive term for a valley that is now used quite commonly in Standard English.

 Although Maclear and Hutchinson are both Scottish family names, the individuals after whom the topographical features were named were in fact Irishmen.
 Sir Thomas Maclear was born in County Tyrone, Northern Ireland in 1794 while Sir Walter Hely-Hutchinson was the son of the 4th Earl of Donoughmore, an Irish peer.
-The origins of these place names are therefore more properly 'Scots-Irish' than Scottish as such, i.e., names associated with Northern Ireland as a result of the Scottish Presbyterian plantations of the seventeenth century.
+The origins of these place names are therefore more properly 'Scots-Irish' than Scottish as such, i.e., names associated with Northern Ireland as a result of the Scottish Presbyterian plantations of the 17th Century.

 The Scottish influence on place names in Cape Town, whilst certainly evident, is not as marked as in many Australian and Canadian cities.
 This is mainly because of the preponderance of names that are of Dutch or Afrikaans origin, followed by names from England and an increasing number of Xhosa names.
 Cape Town's history goes back to 1652 when the Dutch East India Company established a small colony, under the command of Jan van Riebeeck, to provide fresh meat, vegetables and water for crew travelling between Europe and what is today Indonesia.
 Because of its strategic importance during the Napoleonic wars to British interests in the East, the Cape became a British colony from 1806.
 It remained a Crown Colony until the creation of the Union of South Africa in 1910.
-Scottish influences on the development of South Africa's second most important city occurred mainly, but not exclusively, during the 19th and early 20th centuries.
+Scottish influences on the development of South Africa's second most important city occurred mainly, but not exclusively, during the 19th and early 20th Centuries.

 One of the earliest British residents in Cape Town was a Scotswoman, Lady Anne Barnard (1750-1825), the eldest daughter of the fifth Earl of Balcarres and wife of the Colonial Secretary at the Cape.
 It is thanks to her letters that much is known about daily life during the first British Occupation of the Cape from 1795 to 1803.
+The picture of Lady Anne Barnard is via Wikimedia.

 Acknowledgments: